 Annual vaccination is the most important measure to prevent seasonal influenza infection and is a critical step in preventing healthcare transmission of influenza from healthcare personnel (HCP) to patients and from patients to HCP.
 Other measures to help prevent influenza and the spread of infection include proper hand washing, covering your mouth and nose, and staying home when you are sick.

-Upstate's goal is to immunize 100% of our healthcare personnel and students.
+Our goal: immunize 100% of our healthcare personnel and students

 Individuals vaccinated elsewhere should provide documentation of influenza vaccination by submitting a completed Documentation of Influenza Vaccination form or by providing a document prepared by the provider that administered the vaccine specifying the formulation and the date.

 Ongoing updates on flu activity in New York and in CNY